Social Liaison Vision

 The university is highly focused on advancing the cooperation/coordination between itself and each related field by opening itself to the public in order to conserve Shinshu's natural environment, succeed and develop its history/culture, improve the welfare of each individual, and resolve the concrete issues regarding industrial development.

-Shinshu University has always ranked in the top spot in the survey, but we hope to use this evaluation as an opportunity to further promote activities that contribute to the community.
+Shinshu University has always ranked in the top spot in the survey, and we hope to use this evaluation as an opportunity to further promote activities that contribute to the community.

-(*1) Source: National Survey on University Contributions to the Community 2019 (Nihon Keizai Shimbun)
+(*) Source: Survey on University Contributions to the Community 2022 (The NIKKEI)

 Lifelong Learning Services